KovalchukDanil0/AEMFixes/README.md

 ***!!!After installation first of all go to the options page and hit save!!!***
 You can just download it through chrome web store
 https://chromewebstore.google.com/detail/aemfixes/enncmomonbnjkpljcmahbooohommdmnk
-but it always be updated, so I recommend go through those steps:
+but it always be outdated, so I recommend go through those steps:
 - First of all you need to download ZIP from GitHub, just hit the buttons that shown in the picture
 ![Download ZIP](tutorial/DownloadZIP.png)
 - Unpack ZIP to any folder (Documents recommended)